ewangclarkson/package-tracker/README.md

 1. Clone the repository: `https://github.com/ewangclarkson/package-tracker.git`
 2. Run the application
-   - cd package-tracker,make the run.sh file executable
+   - cd package-tracker
-   - run docker compose up
+   - docker compose up

 Make sure you have Node.js, npm and docker installed on your system